Don Cooper: Playing career

-Cooper was drafted by the New York Yankees in the 17th round (442nd overall) of the 1978 Major League Baseball Draft.
+Cooper was drafted by the New York Yankees in the 17th round (442nd overall) of the 1978 Major League Baseball draft.
 After the 1980 season, he was selected by the Minnesota Twins from the Yankees in the Rule 5 draft.

-Cooper played for the Twins in 1981 and 1982, before being traded to the Toronto Blue Jays for Dave Baker on December 10, 1982.
+He played for the Twins in 1981 and 1982, earning his only MLB win on September 2, 1982 against the Yankees.
+Cooper was traded to the Toronto Blue Jays for Dave Baker on December 10, 1982.
 On March 13, 1984, Cooper was traded to the Yankees for outfielder Derwin McNealy.

 Cooper signed with the Oakland Athletics for the 1986 season, appearing only in the minor leagues.
 In 44 MLB games (three starts) spread over four seasons, Cooper compiled a 1–6 record with a 5.27 ERA.

 Coaching career

-Cooper had worked in the White Sox organization since 1988, when he served as a minor league pitching coach for the Single-A South Bend Silver Hawks.
+Cooper worked in the White Sox organization starting in 1988, when he served as a minor league pitching coach for the Single-A South Bend Silver Hawks.
 He also served as pitching coach for the Single-A Advanced Sarasota White Sox from 1989 through 1991 and the Double-A Birmingham Barons in 1992.
 He became the White Sox minor league pitching coordinator from 1993 through 2002, aside from serving as pitching coach for the Triple-A Nashville Sounds in 1995 and 1996.

-Cooper became the White Sox pitching coach in July 2002, replacing Nardi Contreras.
+He became the White Sox pitching coach in July 2002, replacing Nardi Contreras.
+Under his tutelage, both Mark Buehrle and Philip Humber pitched perfect games (with the former also getting a no-hitter), Lucas Giolito pitched a no-hitter.
+Cooper's pitching staff had a historic run on the way to the team's World Series victory in 2005, compiling a 2.55 ERA while limiting the Boston Red Sox, Los Angeles Angels and Houston Astros to a combined .202 average during an 11-1 run to the title.
+In the ALCS, the White Sox pitched four consecutive complete-game victories.

 With the departure of Ozzie Guillén on September 26, 2011, and Joey Cora on September 27, 2011, Cooper became the 38th manager of the White Sox, filling the role for the final two games of the 2011 season before yielding the position to Robin Ventura.

 Cooper was one of the longest tenured pitching coaches in MLB.
 He told the Chicago Sun-Times in 2018, "I love being part of young people’s lives helping them achieve the dreams they’re dreaming about.
 That’s what I’m into.’’

 Cooper, along with White Sox manager Rick Renteria, were fired on October 12, 2020, after an early playoff exit in the American League Wild Card Series against the Oakland Athletics.
 Upon his departure from the White Sox, Cooper was the last remaining member of the 2005 team.

-Cooper and his wife have a son and two daughters.
-They make their home in Brentwood, Tennessee.